harfuchcardenas/lid/README.md

 On the contrary when one would like to work with the lid (lid) will suspend everytime one closes the lid.
-NOTE: this needs appropriate rights to modify system configuration, therefore `sudo`rights are required to be able to run this command successfully.
+NOTE: these commands needs appropriate rights to modify system configuration, therefore
+`sudo`rights are required to be able to run this command successfully.
+Additionally whenever the command `lid` is run, the effects for going to sleep are defined in the file:
+/usr/lib/systemd/logind.conf.d/*.conf,
+so one needs to modify the InhibitDelayMaxSec in order to make the changes apply after this time
+NEXT STEPS: This file modifies the /etc/systemd/login.conf file and looks for:
+-HandleLidSwitch
+-HandleLidSwitchExternalPower
+-HandleLidSwitchDocked
+and modifies these accordingly to act upon the closure of lid or not, so if any of these lines are commented with a `#` out, this will not work, so remove the `#`from these lines in order to make the commands work appropriately.